Maadeyo9/wundertest/README.md

 7. Create **Pull Request on your own repository describing changes**.
 Add manual testing scenarios for each functionality in PR.
 8. (Optional) Write unit or web tests.
 9. Send us a link to your PR.

+## Documentation

+Phpadmin running on localhost:8080 access credentials for db are db:3306 and symfony//symfony